 Aluminum Coil Annealing Furnace using High Convection Vortex® Jet Airflow

-SECO/WARWICK provides custom engineered aluminum annealing furnaces for coil and foil with capacities ranging from single coil modular furnaces to multi-zone furnaces with tight zone control.
-These units are used by aluminum manufacturers from around the world, North & South America, Europe, and Asia.
+SECO/WARWICK provides custom engineered aluminum annealing furnaces for coil and foil with capacities ranging from single coil furnaces to multi-zone furnaces with tight zone control.
+These units are used by aluminum manufacturers from around the world, i.e. in North & South America, Europe or Asia.

 The challenge in aluminum coil annealing furnace is to optimize the process by shortening the cycle time to the greatest extent possible, while maintaining the desired metallurgical properties over the entire load.
 The components used in SECO/WARWICK’s aluminum coil annealing furnace succeed in providing both greater efficiency and better quality

 Vortex® Jet Heating System

 The effective thermal conductivity in a strip coil is much lower in the radial direction than in the axial direction, therefore, the most effective way of heating the coil is through the edges of the coil layers.
 The difference between the thermal conductivity for the two directions is caused by the heat-insulating effect of the gas between the coil layers.
 Also, winding force of the coil plays crucial role in the process.
 The Vortex Jet Airflow Heating System incorporates arrays of round-nozzle jets, pointing at multiple angles, which generate a spiral vortex motion of the air or the protective Nitrogen atmosphere, that results in high heat transfer without generating hot spots in the coil.
 The high-volume flow of this nozzle system in conjunction with a unique air or atmosphere distribution, system and centrifugal fan design allows the coil to be heated more uniformly by a high speed atmosphere.